slvlirnoff/my-phaser-template/README.md

 NOTICE: This project is considered in an early development stage and is not suitable for general use yet.

-A project template for [Phaser][phsr] games, featuring Traceur Compiler and localForage.
+A project template for [Phaser][phsr] games, featuring 6to5 and localForage.

 What's included?